-From video games to SRE Shawn Hansen shares lessons and advice on establishing a path in tech and building reliability from the ground up
+From video games to SRE, Shawn Hansen on establishing a path in tech and building reliability from the ground up

 Shawn Hansen is an experienced Site Reliability Engineer and has had a diverse history in tech.
 After getting his start doing QA for video games, Shawn enrolled in The Flatiron School and went on to get roles at AppNexus and Knotch, picking up skills in reliability along the way.
 Shawn sat down with Allma to discuss his path into the tech sphere and share his advice on establishing a culture of incident collaboration and reliability at your company.

 Hi, I’m Shawn Hansen.
 My path to engineering was quite odd; to make a long story short, I played a lot of video games as a kid, and was able to start getting paid for it in a QA type role as I got older.

 Unfortunately, I was semi-professional right before people started to make a lot of money playing video games, which is somewhat of a regret of mine.